 Just before the press conference, President Clinton took Yeltsin aside and walked him through again the necessity that Russia proceed with the PFP documents before the NAC Ministerial if the Ministerial was going to be able to take the steps President Clinton had promised to seek.
 Yeltsin said he understood.

 Postscript No. 2

-During dinner in the Hall of Facets at the Kremlin; wither or all parfollowing exchange took place:
+During dinner in the Hall of Facets at the Kremlin, the following exchange took place: